 In most cases you can attend each launch in person!
-Our parent company, Space Services, Inc., has had payloads launched from locations around the world, including: Kennedy Space Center, Florida; Cape Canaveral, Florida; Spaceport America, New Mexico; Vandenberg Air Force Base, California; New Zealand; and the Marshall Islands.
+Our parent company, Space Services, Inc., has had payloads launched from locations around the world, including: Kennedy Space Center, Florida; Cape Canaveral, Florida; Spaceport America, New Mexico; Vandenberg Air Force Base, California; New Zealand; the Canary Islands; and the Marshall Islands.
 But if you can’t join us for the launch, you can usually view the launch live via webcast.

 No matter the mission, after each liftoff you can download a letter-size, Digital Launch Certificate confirming that your star name flew in space.
 This is provided to you via the Internet: You can even order a Printed or Framed Launch Certificate.
 This certificate displays your star’s name and astronomical coordinates, as well as information about the launch.

 Launching your star’s name and other details into space is part of what sets Name A Star Live apart from other star-naming companies: Through our launches, we make the symbolic gesture of naming a star a real and exciting experience!